Save to your scrapbook

 600g strawberries, halved

 3 tbsp caster sugar

 1. Preheat the oven to 180°C, gas mark 4.
 Grease and line the base and sides (to 3cm above the rim) of a 23cm springform cake tin.
 Put the biscuits and almonds in a bag and bash to crumbs with a rolling pin.
 Pour into a bowl and mix with the melted butter.
 Press into the tin with the back of a spoon.
-Bake for 5 minutes, lightly beat the egg white, brush a little over and bake for 2 minutes more.
-Allow to cool.
+Bake for 5 minutes and then allow to cool.

-2. Reduce the oven to 140°C, gas mark 1; put a roasting tin half- fi lled with water on the bottom shelf.
-Put the Philadelphia soft cheese, sugar, vanilla and fl our in a large bowl and, using electric beaters, slowly whisk until thick and smooth.
+2. Reduce the oven to 140°C, gas mark 1; put a roasting tin half-filled with water on the bottom shelf.
+Put the soft cheese, sugar, vanilla and flour in a large bowl and, using electric beaters, slowly whisk until thick and smooth.
 Add the cream and mix to combine.
 One at a time, slowly beat in the 4 whole eggs, then beat in the 2 yolks, the lemon juice and a pinch of salt.

 3. Carefully pour the mixture onto the base.
 Bake on the middle shelf of the oven for 1 hour 20 minutes until set with a gentle wobble in the middle.
 Turn the oven off; leave the cheesecake inside to cool for at least 45 minutes.
 Continue to cool at room temperature then chill for at least 4 hours or overnight.
 If it has cracked, use a palette knife dipped in hot water to push the cracks together and smooth the top.